oska1204/Vanilla-Webpack-Project/README.md

 # Vanilla Webpack Project

-Git clone of (react-full-project)[https://github.com/Jimmydalecleveland/webpack-starters/tree/react-full-project], with react stripped away.
+Git clone of [react-full-project](https://github.com/Jimmydalecleveland/webpack-starters/tree/react-full-project), with react stripped away.

-Video leading to that project: (Webpack 5 Full Project Setup)[https://www.youtube.com/watch?v=TOb1c39m64A&list=PLmZPx_9ZF_sB4orswXdpThGMX9ii2uP7Z&index=7]
+Video leading to that project: [Webpack 5 Full Project Setup](https://www.youtube.com/watch?v=TOb1c39m64A&list=PLmZPx_9ZF_sB4orswXdpThGMX9ii2uP7Z&index=7).

 A template for Webpack.

-_NOTE: I don't know how to write webpack plugins, so my implementation is scuffed.
+I don't know how to write webpack plugins, so my implementation is scuffed.
 So hot reload kinda works, but not really.

 A full project setup for Vinilla js.